agamblin/agamblin.dev/content/projects/dazibao.md

 link: 'https://github.com/agamblin/dazibao'
 ---

-Dazibao is a design project in collaboration with my brother Hugo Gamblin for his Master's final defense at École de Condé, Paris.
+Dazibao is a design project in collaboration with my brother **Hugo Gamblin** for his Master's final defense at **École de Condé**.
 This project is aimed to showcase various prints and their meaning about society in an interactive experience.
 I had the occasion to learn a lot about image optimization during this project.